How to Get Readers for Your Hubs

-Three simple and effective options are writing sites, forums and other blogs on your topic.
+Two simple and effective options are Pinterest, forums and other blogs on your topic.

-Join the forums, get to know people and participate helpfully.
+When you join a forum, get to know people and participate helpfully before you start sharing your Hubs.
 You may be able to add a link to your Hub or website in a forum signature, which is ideal - it means that every time you post, you get an automatic backlink.
 And there may be times when you can refer to a Hub in a forum post, if it's genuinely relevant (just don't overdo it and certainly don't do it until you're a well-known community member).

 Forum links may sometimes be "no follow", which means they won't count with Google - but you're getting your link in front of readers who are interested in your topic, so they're likely to visit your Hub or blog.
 And if you've written good quality content, they may Facebook Like it, Tweet it or Pin it - all natural links which Google will like.